One form of natural medicine is called Ayurvedic medicine. Discover here whether it’s effective for people with psoriasis.

 - boswellia (Indian frankincense) to reduce inflammation and support the immune system

 Psoriasis can be triggered by stress — both physical and emotional.
 Meditation and exercise may help reduce stress-related psoriasis flare-ups.
 Both of these activities are included in Ayurveda treatment plans.

 Some herbal remedies may also help to reduce stress.
-For example, a study of the popular Ayurvedic herb Ashwagandha determined that the herb could have anti-stress properties and is a beneficial restorative tonic.
+For example, a of the popular Ayurvedic herb Ashwagandha determined that the herb could have anti-stress properties and is a beneficial restorative tonic.
 Ashwagandha is also known as Indian ginseng.

 The U.S. Food and Drug Administration (FDA) classifies Ayurvedic herbal remedies as supplements.
 That means they don’t undergo the same strict testing and monitoring procedures as other treatments and drugs.

 Although Ayurvedic medicine has been practiced for centuries, some treatments may be harmful.
 There have been few controlled clinical trials, meaning the safety and efficacy isn’t well understood.